-Delhi-Meerut, Eastern Peripheral Expressways inauguration: All you need to know
+Delhi-Meerut, Eastern Peripheral Expressway inauguration: All you need to know

-Prime Minister Narendra Modi on Sunday inaugurated phase-1 of the Delhi-Meerut Expressway, India’s first “14-lane highway”, and will also declare open the Eastern Peripheral Expressway which connects Haryana’s Kundli on NH 1 and Palwal on NH 2.
+Prime Minister Narendra Modi on Sunday inaugurated the Eastern Peripheral Expressway (EPE) which connects Haryana’s Kundli on NH 1 and Palwal on NH 2 as well as the phase-1 of the Delhi-Meerut Expressway, India’s first “14-lane highway”.
 The twin projects happen to be one of India’s most ambitious road network initiatives in recent times.
-The 14-laned (Six lanes+ four service lanes), 82- kilometre-long Delhi-Meerut Expressway, which connects Delhi to eastern parts of Uttar Pradesh, is equipped with several features to improve the air quality and reduce pollution in Delhi NCR.
+The 14-laned (Six lanes+ four service lanes on both sides), 82- kilometre-long Delhi-Meerut Expressway, which connects Delhi to eastern parts of Uttar Pradesh, is equipped with several features to improve the air quality and reduce pollution in Delhi NCR.

-Delhi-Meerut Expressway
+Delhi-Meerut Expressway in numbers

 Delhi-Meerut Expressway is expected to cut down the travel time between the two cities to 60 minutes.
 The first 27.74 kms of the expressway will be 14-lane, while the rest will be six-lane.
 The project was built at an approximate cost of Rs 4975.17 crore.
 Also, this will be the first expressway to have dedicated bicycle tracks on the 28-kilometre stretch between Delhi and Dasna.